MicrosoftDocs/memdocs/sccm/compliance/deploy-use/upgrade-windows-version.md

 ---
-title: "Upgrade Windows devices to a different version with Configuration Manager"
+title: "Upgrade Windows devices to a different version"
 description: "Automatically upgrade devices that run Windows 10 Desktop, Windows 10 Mobile, or Windows 10 Holographic to a different edition with Configuration Manager." ms.custom: na ms.date: 07/31/2017